-- 1. The student is responsible for contacting the instructor and making arrangements for completing the requirements for removing the "l" grade.
+- 1. The student is responsible for contacting the instructor and making arrangements for completing the requirements for removing the "I" grade.
 If the student is unable to reach the instructor, the student should contact the instructor's Associate Dean for the course. - 2.
-If the "I" grade is not removed by the end of the twelfth week of the semester following the one in which it was given, the grade will automatically convert to a grade of "F." This procedure is followed regardless of whether or not the student is enrolled.
+If the "I" grade is not removed by the end of the twelfth week following the semester in which it was given, the grade will automatically convert to a grade of "F." This procedure is followed regardless of whether the student is enrolled.